antomys/CuriousBenchmarks/HashCode/Readme.md

 <a name="conclusions"></a>
 # Conclusions

-Do not make your head blow and use default `GetHashCode` method :)
+Do not make your head blow and use default `GetHashCode` method.